Ladvien/ladvien.github.io/_posts/2019-01-24-deep-learning-natural-language-processing-toxic-comment-detector-mechanization-prep.md

 ```
 So, the `toxic` and `obscene` label should definitely be close to `1`.
 Looks like we're in good shape.

 In the next article I'll show how to create a Flask webservice to access the model.
-Well, at least I hope...not sure how to do it yet.
+Well, at least I hope, not sure how to do that yet.

 ### Appendix